Derby Paulista: The beginning of the rivalry – 1910s and 1920s

 An unusual fact in the history of the Derby Paulista happened in 1938, that involved São Paulo FC and also the Portuguesa.
 In early July of that year, just after the 1938 World Cup, a financial crisis made São Paulo create a friendly tournament, called Taça Mündell Júnior, in order to raise money to solve part of their problems.
 On the occasion, Corinthians and Palmeiras played a match, which was known as the “Jogo das Barricas” ("The barrels' match").
 The game ended in a 0–0 draw and the black and white of Parque São Jorge classified due to a highest number of corners.
 In the final, Corinthians defeated Portuguesa, which eliminated São Paulo in the semifinals.
 After the tournament, the tricolor rose in the following months and was runner-up of the Campeonato Paulista of that year, also won by Corinthians.

 In 1938, the Campeonato Paulista was paralyzed in April for the World Cup that year.
 As a way to keep the football teams in the state active in an official competition, APEA created the II Campeonato Paulista Extra — the first edition was in 1926 — which ended up being decided between Palestra Itália and Corinthians.
-The first game of the finals, on the 21st of August, ended 0–0.
-In the last and decisive match, on the 18th of September, Palestra Itália won 2–1, clinching their second title of the competition, in its second edition.
+The first game of the finals, on 21 August, ended 0–0.
+In the last and decisive match, on 18 September, Palestra Itália won 2–1, clinching their second title of the competition, in its second edition.